jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+having zoom issues -- is that why the viewport was so hard coded before?
+Way too wasy to accidently zoom in and then next to pimpossible to zoom out

+gradugula start stop mouse stuff maybe a hdnler that makes body overflow hidden?

 app itself could use darkmode -- wouldnt' be too cmplicated...

 on iphone 5 front almost fits -- need to reduce controls touch targets i think to 4rem.
 Again for iphone5, Shorten L1 (and L2) to 48px